JakeTruscott/jaketruscott.github.io/_pages/cv.md

 Works In Progress
 ======
+* Supreme Windfall: Organized Certiorari Efforts at the Supreme Court
 * Public Perceptions of the Supreme Court’s Shadow Docket on Social Media.
 (Co-Author: EmiLee Smart - University of Kentucky)
 * The Utility of Lagged Independent Variables for Causal Inference (Co-Author: Dr. Garrett Vande Kamp - University of Georgia)
 * Speaking the Same Language?
 Analyzing the Rhetorical Behaviors of Supreme Court Oral Arguments